MassenElar/amaZone/README.md

 ![](app/assets/images/gifSearch1.gif)

 ## Key Feature
-Update Reviews was one of my favorite part of this project, in order to make my code clean i used one form for both create and update, but i was having a problem with the update, it wasn't updating the review, going through a debugger waterfall i figured out that i was't passing the right props form the update container to the form. keep in mind to always check your props and see if you are passing the right ones!!!
+Update Reviews was one of my favorite and challenging part of this project, in order to make my code clean i used one form for both create and update, but i was having a problem with the update, it wasn't updating the review, going through a debugger waterfall i figured out that i wasn't passing the right props form the update container to the form. keep in mind to always check your props and see if you are passing the right ones!!!

 ```javascript
 class ReviewForm extends React.Component {